Feeling Stuck? Here's how to overcome Motivational Barriers

 2. Poor Communication

 The success of any business depends on the quality of available communication channels.
-It can improve your overall workplace culture, eliminate barriers, and resolve problems.
+It can improve your overall company culture, eliminate barriers, and resolve problems.
 Good communication builds stronger workplace relationships for increased productivity.
 Many problems happen due to poor communication skills, including increased employee turnover, poor customer service, and diminished productivity.

-Such acts make some employees to feel less important in the eyes of their employers while others begin to avoid face to face interactions.
+Such acts make some employees feel less important in the eyes of their employers while others begin to avoid face to face interactions.
 Lack of email etiquette is also a source of poor communication, especially when the tone is inappropriate.